johnbentcope/rayrusting/README.md

 ![Latest rendered image](./image.png)

+Latest rendered image is enforced in my workspace with a pre-commit hook.
+No lying about being the "latest" render!

 ## Book(s) Used

 This is not me deriving computer graphics theory, just getting familiar with the Rust language.